5 Reasons Why It’s a Good Idea to Expand Georgia’s Tax Credit Scholarship

 Key Points

-• The communities’ positive response to the scholarship has created a demand for more students to participate.
+• The communities’ positive response to the scholarship opportunity has created demand above and beyond what the program can currently handle.

-Georgia legislators are considering a 2023 proposal to increase the cap for Georgia’s tax credit scholarship program.
+In 2024, Georgia legislators are considering an expansion to Georgia’s Tax Credit Scholarship program.
 Through this program, businesses and individuals can donate toward private school scholarships for K-12 students enrolled in public schools.
 In return, they receive a dollar-for-dollar state income tax credit.

-In 2022, the state Legislature raised the cap by $20 million, bringing it up to $120 million from $100 million.
+In 2022, the state Legislature raised the program cap by $20 million, bringing it up to $120 million from $100 million.
 But that increase hasn’t proven large enough to keep up with communities’ positive response.
+Lawmakers are now looking at a proposed 2024 bill that would raise the total program cap to $200 million, and expand the number of students the program can serve.

 “It’s clear that demand for the program is strong.
-The existing $120 million cap was met on the very first day of applications this year,” noted Buzz Brockway, Vice President of Public Policy at the Georgia Center for Opportunity.
+The existing $120 million cap was met on the very first day of applications in 2023,” noted Buzz Brockway, Vice President of Public Policy at the Georgia Center for Opportunity.
 “Georgia families are demanding more options, and lawmakers would be wise to take notice.”

 Here are a few reasons why raising the cap on Georgia’s tax credit scholarship program would help students, parents, and the state’s overall education system:

 But what about families in rural areas?
-Aren’t tax credit scholarship programs biased toward urban or suburban areas where there are more private schools?
 According to a 2017 national study by The Brookings Institute, 69% of families living in rural areas have a private school within 10 miles.
 Increasing the program cap for Georgia’s tax credit scholarships would help rural Georgia families in this situation.
 For those that aren’t, there’s still a benefit: Growing the tax credit scholarship program is a way to encourage more private schools to launch and fill education gaps in areas where options are fewer and farther between.

-1. Raising the program cap makes it possible to serve more kids.
-This point is critical because 500,000 Georgia students are currently in schools that are underperforming or simply aren’t meeting their specific needs.
-Increasing the program cap means more families could enjoy the flexibility to consider one of Georgia’s 824 private schools when seeking out educational environments that match their kid’s learning style, their personal values, or other preferences.
+Currently 500,000 Georgia students are in schools that are underperforming or simply aren’t meeting their specific needs.
+Increasing the program cap means more families could enjoy the flexibility to consider one of Georgia’s 824 private schools when seeking out a school that matches their kid’s learning style, their personal values, or other preferences.
 In 2021, 17,440 scholarships were awarded to eligible students.
-Imagine how many more kids we could help if Georgia’s tax credit scholarship program expanded to $200 million!
+Imagine how many more kids we could help if Georgia’s tax credit scholarship program expanded to $200 million.

 By investing in educational choice programs, we can guarantee families access to a variety of stellar learning experiences that help their children reach great heights—academically, socially, vocationally…the list goes on.
 Georgia’s tax credit scholarship program makes private schools one of these meaningful options, regardless of where families live or how much they earn.